Kektopular/Julia-Set-Generator/README.md

   The LOGDIR used in the code will have to be changed so that data can be written to disk on your setup.

-  I found that the histogram summaries in TensorBoard are useful for designing color gradient functions, as can be seen in the images.
+  I found that the histogram summaries in TensorBoard are useful for designing color gradient functions, as can be seen further down.

 <br><br>